craftcms/docs/docs/5.x/system/elements.md

 </article>
 ```

+Craft passes the resolved string value through <craft5:craft\helpers\App::normalizeValue()> before saving, so their types are predictable when used in the front-end.
-All generated fields are stored and [queried](#querying-generated-field-values) as text.
+Values are still [queried](#querying-generated-field-values) and ordered as strings, however.
 When used in a condition builder, you will only be able to use string operands (like “starts with…” or “contains…”).

 ::: tip
-Generated fields are _not_ automatically displayed in the control panel, but they can be added to element [cards](#custom-card-attributes), or output in a [template field layout element](fields.md#ui-elements).
+Generated fields are not automatically displayed in edit screens, but they can be added to element [cards](#custom-card-attributes), output in a [template field layout element](fields.md#ui-elements), <Since ver="5.9.0" feature="Displaying generated fields as element index tables columns">and added as columns to [element indexes](#indexes)</Since>.
 :::

 #### Use Cases